dcernach/hl2mt-next/README.rst

 These are just macros for basic die rolls: d4, d6, d8, d10, d12 and d20

 They can be useful if you have newer players who aren't using to typing die rolls into chat.

+**Ability Check Macros**

+These are d20 dice roll macros that add in the ability check modifier.
+They can be useful for things like strength checks.

 **Items Macro**